(Title Image: Afan Valley Forest Park/Northern Powerhouse Developments)

 I’ve lost count of the number of “big ideas” over recent years which have been proposed, approved then scuppered for whatever reason.

 Come to think of it, the last “big ideas” which were seen through from drawing board to opening are, as far as I can remember, Bluestone resort in Pembrokeshire (which opened a decade ago) and the Swansea University Bay Campus.
-A465 dualling, the South Wales Metro and Wylfa B are likely to be next but are still several years away from completion.
+A465 dualling, the South Wales Metro are likely to be next but are still several years away from completion.

 Each “big idea” usually comes with a common set of promises: at least 500+ jobs; contributing several hundred million pounds to the local economy; it’s something that’s never been there before/has a USP; it promises regeneration in an economically depressed part of Wales and it comes with ultra-glossy artists impressions of people walking at funny angles with shopping bags or alike.